AU-Master-Thesis/thesis/sections/4-results/scenarios.typ

 Here, the same complex environment as in the #scen.solo-gp.n scenario is used.
 However, instead of a single robot, multiple robots are spawned in different locations across the environment.
 That means the `formation.yaml`#footnote[#jens[source-link to formation file]] file is significantly more detailed.
 Specifically there are four spawning location, one in each corner; where each robot is tasked with reaching the opposite corner.
 Each robot is, once again, equipped with a #acr("RRT*") pathfinding component, which will compute a collision free path in terms of the static environment. @f.scenarios.collaborative-gp shows a screenshot of the simulation in progress, where multiple robots are using the waypoint tracking approach, as described in @s.m.planning.waypoint-tracking. #todo[mention parameters table.]

 #figure(
-  std-block(todo[image of many robots driving in the maze]),
+  // std-block(todo[image of many robots driving in the maze]), std-block(
+    width: 80%,
+    block(
+      clip: true,
+      pad(
+        x: -8mm,
+        y: -0.2mm,
+        image("../../figures/img/collaborative-gp.png")
+      )
+    )
+  ),
-  caption: [Screenshot of the maze-like environment#footnote[], with multiple robots spawned in different locations. #att[Tracking factors are not enables here.]]
+  caption: [Screenshot of the maze-like environment#footnote[], with multiple robots spawned in different locations.
+Tracking factors are not enables here.]
 )<f.scenarios.collaborative-gp>

 #todo[The parameters tables]